-Name of Policy/Service Review/Service Development/Service Redesign/New Service: Flow Navigation Centre Is this a: Current Service Service Development Service Redesign New Service New Policy Policy Review Description of the service & rationale for selection for EQIA: (Please state if this is part of a Board-wide service or is locally driven).
+Name of Policy/Service Review/Service Development/Service Redesign/New Service: Flow Navigation Centre - Integration of paediatrics Is this a: Current Service Service Development Service Redesign New Service New Policy Policy Review Flow Navigation Centre - Integration of paediatrics from 1st June 2021 This EQIA was published for the adult Flow Navigation Centre in December 2020.
+From 1st June 2021 paediatric services across NHSGGC integrated with the adult service model.
+This means if a child aged five or older requires urgent medical attention in a non-life threatening capacity they will have the option to be referred through our Flow Navigation Centre.
+Staff at the centre then provide triage and clinical assessment virtually, over the phone, or if required, provide them with a time slot to attend one of our emergency departments or minor injuries units.
+The original EQIA below has been reviewed to ensure that it is relevant and this now applies to children and families.
+Mitigating actions are in place for the EQIA.
+This will remain under review until December 2021 for the addition of paediatrics.
+Description of the service & rationale for selection for EQIA: (Please state if this is part of a Board-wide service or is locally driven).
 What does the service or policy do/aim to achieve?
 Please give as much information as you can, remembering that this document will be published in the public domain and should promote transparency.

-The aim of this redesign is to provide effective, efficient and safe access to urgent care with a view to keeping both the public and the NHS safe this winter.
+The aim of this redesign is to provide effective, efficient and safe access to urgent care with a view to keeping both the public and the NHS safe.
 Health Boards are working to ensure they have robust plans in place to deal with a range of pressures on capacity and ensure they can deal with peak levels of demand.
-The pressure on acute capacity makes the redesign of urgent care more important and will seek to ensure people are seen in more appropriate healthcare settings. y NHSGGC will establish a local Flow Navigation Centre that will receive clinical referrals for consultation from NHS 24.
-This will include provision of a multi-disciplinary clinical and administrative team, optimising virtual technology wherever possible to undertake an initial digital consultation and avoid unnecessary face-to-face appointments.
-The scheduling of urgent care (non-life threatening presentations) would be planned with the right clinician, optimising alternatives to Emergency Departments (ED) where feasible and at times that support the Board to manage surge activity periods and avoid crowding to maintain a safe environment.
-The NHS 24 telephone service on 111 will be available to people calling from within the NHS Great Glasgow and Clyde are from 1st
+The pressure on acute capacity makes the redesign of urgent care more important and will seek to ensure people are seen in more appropriate healthcare settings.

+NHSGGC has established a local Flow Navigation Centre that receives clinical referrals for consultation from NHS 24.
+This includes provision of a multi-disciplinary clinical and administrative team, optimising virtual technology wherever possible to undertake an initial digital consultation and avoid unnecessary face-to-face appointments.
+The scheduling of urgent care (non-life threatening presentations) is planned with the right clinician, optimising alternatives to Emergency Departments (ED) where feasible and at times that support the Board to manage surge activity periods and avoid crowding to maintain a safe environment.

-December 2020.
+The NHS 24 telephone service on 111 is available to people calling from within the NHS Great Glasgow and Clyde area from 1st December 2020.
 Callers will be assessed through NHS 24's well established 111 triage system and will be supported to receive the right care for their needs.
 This could include self-care, GP or primary care, pharmacy, a minor injuries unit or referral if required into the flow centre within their local health board for clinical assessment.
 If the patient still needs to attend ED following this assessment then the flow centre will schedule a safe time for this to happen.
 Emergency calls will always be transferred to Scottish Ambulance Service in line with established processes.